Can you go solar with a low credit score?

 Your credit score is separate from your credit report, but it's determined by many of the items in your credit report.
 So, when you get a copy of your credit report, it won't include your credit score.
 You can get your credit score for free in a few ways, including:

 • You can check your FICO Score for free with credit monitoring services like Experian.
-They also have some paid credit monitoring services, but this one is free.
+They have some paid credit monitoring services, but this one is free.

-• Credit Karma offers a free VantageScore 3.0 credit scores from Equifax and TransUnion via their website and app.
+• Credit Karma offers free VantageScore 3.0 credit scores from Equifax and TransUnion via their website and app.

 • Credit Sesame provides a free TransUnion credit score on their website.

 Depending on the credit scoring model your lender uses your score will vary, but a FICO score is the most common.
 Most credit scores will also come with basic information explaining what's impacted your score such as high balances, your credit utilization and late payments.
-Even if you have a low credit score, you may still qualify for a solar loan, but you may be charged a higher interest rate, which will result in higher monthly payments and less savings over time.
+Even if you have a low credit score, you may still qualify for a solar loan, but you may be charged a higher interest rate, resulting in higher monthly payments and less savings over time.

 You can also look into green banks specifically, which exist “to maximize clean energy adoption.”
 They often have lower interest rates, longer loan terms, and zero-down payment loans for homeowners looking to go solar.

-Below is a list of some green banks worth looking into depending on where you live:
+Below is a list of some green banks worth looking into, depending on where you live:

 Depending on where you live, you may have additional options: